dragonfly-science/docker.dragonfly.co.nz/README.md

 1. Change the date in the base image (the first line) of each Dockerfile to today's date
 2. Update the `Rprofile.site` file in the dragonfly-tidyverse Dockerfile, changing the date so that R packages are from a recent version of MRAN
-3. Run `make` to build the docker images
+3. Change date in README.md (this file) to latest date.
-4. Run `make push` to push the new images to the registry
+4. Dockers will build on gorbachev and get deployed to docker.dragonfly.co.nz; deployment to docker hub is manual for now.

 # Rolling your own docker